2023 Best Mechanic & Repair Technologies Schools in Texas

 Read full report on Mechanic & Repair Technologies at School of Automotive Machinists & Technology

-With a ranking of #8, Remington College - Fort Worth Campus did quite well on this year’s best schools for mechanic and repair technologies students.
+Remington College - Fort Worth Campus landed the #8 spot in the 2023 rankings for the best mechanic and repair technologies programs.
 Located in the large city of Fort Worth, Remington College - Fort Worth Campus is a private not-for-profit school with a small student population.

 Mechanic & Repair Technologies majors at Remington College - Fort Worth Campus take out an average of $12,965 in student loans while working on their egree.
 This translates to an average monthly loan payment of $52, based on a 10-year repayment plan.